Ringebu Municipality

 is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Gudbrandsdal.
-The administrative centre of the municipality is the village of Vålebru (the village is also known as Ringebu).
+The administrative centre of the municipality is the village of Vålebrua (the village is also known as Ringebu).
+Other villages in the municipality include Fåvang and Brekkom.

-The 1247.57 km2 municipality is the 85th largest by area out of the 356 municipalities in Norway.
-Ringebu is the 195th most populous municipality in Norway with a population of 4,385.
-The municipality's population density is 3.6 PD/km2 and its population has decreased by 3.9% over the previous 10-year period.
+The 1247.57 km2 municipality is the 85th largest by area out of the 357 municipalities in Norway.
+Ringebu Municipality is the 195th most populous municipality in Norway with a population of 4,447.
+The municipality's population density is 3.6 PD/km2 and its population has decreased by 1.8% over the previous 10-year period.

 General information

 The prestegjeld of Ringebu was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1864, the northern part of Ringebu (population: 386) was separated to become the new municipality of Sollia.
+In 1864, the northern part of Ringebu Municipality (population: 386) was separated to become the new Sollia Municipality.
 (In 1890, Sollia switched from Oppland county to Hedmark county.)
-On 1 January 1899, an unpopulated part of Ringebu (in Oppland county) was transferred to the neighboring municipality of Sollia (in Hedmark county).
+On 1 January 1899, an unpopulated part of Ringebu Municipality (in Oppland county) was transferred to the neighboring Sollia Municipality (in Hedmark county).

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).